brandur/org/drafts/postgres-queues.md

 An alarm goes off and open your laptop.
 Your job queue has spiked to 10,000 jobs and is continuing to grow at a rapid rate.
 The bloated queue means that internal components are not receiving critical updates.
 You start to investigate.
-The worker processes look healthy aand jobs are being worked in a timely manner.
+The worker processes look healthy and jobs are being worked in a timely manner.
 Everything else looks normal.
 After close to an hour feeling around the system you notice a transaction that another team has opened for analytical purposes on one of your database followers.
 You promptly send it a SIGINT.
 The queue's backlog evaporates almost instantly and everything goes back to normal.

 Long running databases transactions appear to be the culprit here, but how exactly can they have such a significant impact on a database table?
 And so quickly no less?
 Furthermore, the transaction wasn't even running on the master database, but was rather ongoing on a follower.